Toggle mobile menu visibility

 If the young person is likely to have care and support needs as an adult, we will carry out a transition assessment.
 This is in line with our duties under the Care Act 2014.

 The timing of this will vary.
 This is because it needs completing at the time of most significant benefit for the young person.
-This is often when the young person is 17 years old.
+This is often when the young person is 17 years old or older.

 We follow the adult social care living well approach, which is a strengths based approach.
 This means that we seek to connect the young person to resources such as universal services.
 We also make use of existing strengths and support to enable the young person to achieve their outcomes wherever possible.

-If the support to the young person requires a commissioned service, we aim to have the care and support plan agreed, where appropriate, before they turn 18 years old.
+Whether a Care and Support Plan is put in place for a young person over the age of 18, depends on the outcome of the assessment.
+If the young person requires a commissioned service, we aim to have the Care and Support Plan agreed, where appropriate, before they turn 18 years old.

 How we allocate